HTTP-RPC/Kilo/template-reference.md

 * an instance of `java.util.time.TemporalAccessor`

 ## Conditional Sections
 Conditional section markers define a section of content that is only rendered if the named value exists in the data dictionary.
 When the value exists, it is used as the data dictionary for the section.
+Additionally, for `Iterable` content, the named sequence must contain at least one value.
+For booleans, the named value must be `true`.

 For example, given the following data dictionary: